 Prevention: how acting to prevent problems occurring or getting worse may help public bodies meet their objectives.

-11.7.5 The LHB is required to consider the Welsh Government Guidance on Ethical Employment Practices in Public Sector Supply Chains and the Code of Practice on ethical employment in supply chains which includes aims to commit public, private and third sector organisations to a set of actions designed to eliminate modern slavery and support ethical employment practices.
+11.7.5 The JCCT is required to consider the Welsh Government Guidance on Ethical Employment Practices in Public Sector Supply Chains and the Code of Practice on ethical employment in supply chains which includes aims to commit public, private and third sector organisations to a set of actions designed to eliminate modern slavery and support ethical employment practices.

-11.7.6 The LHB shall make use of the tools developed by Welsh Government Commercial Delivery team in implementing the principles of the WBFG Act 2015.
-The LHB shall benchmark its performance against the WBFG Act 2015.
-As detailed in WPPN 005, for the procurement of all contracts over £25,000, LHBs are required to take into account the social, economic, environmental and cultural goals in the WBFG Act 2015 using the Sustainable Risk Assessment Template
+11.7.6 The JCCT shall make use of the tools developed by Welsh Government Commercial Delivery team in implementing the principles of the WBFG Act 2015.
+The JCCT shall benchmark its performance against the WBFG Act 2015.
+As detailed in WPPN 005, for the procurement of all contracts over £25,000, the JCCT shall take into account the social, economic, environmental and cultural goals in the WBFG Act 2015 using the Sustainable Risk Assessment Template

 11.8 Small and Medium Sized Enterprises (SMEs), Third Sector Organisations (TSOs) and Supported Factories and Businesses (SFBs)

 11.8.1 In accordance with the ‘covered procurement’ objectives in the 2023 Act, Welsh Government’s commitments are set out in Welsh Government’s ‘technical guidance for covered procurement’ and the current and subsequent versions of the Wales Procurement Policy Statement (WPPS).
-The LHB shall ensure that it provides opportunities for SMEs, TSOs and SFBs to quote or tender for contracts.
+The JCCT shall ensure that it provides opportunities for SMEs, TSOs and SFBs to quote or tender for contracts.

 11.9 Planning Procurements

-11.9.1 The LHB must ensure that all staff with delegated budgetary responsibility or who are part of the procurement process for goods, services and works are aware of the legislative and policy frameworks and requirements governing public procurement.
+11.9.1 The Chief Commissioner must ensure that all staff with delegated budgetary responsibility or who are part of the procurement process for goods, services and works are aware of the legislative and policy frameworks and requirements governing public procurement.

-11.9.2 A process of planning all procurement exercises must be undertaken with the Procurement Services and an appropriate representative from the service and other appropriate stakeholders, (depending on the value, risk and complexity of the procurement).
+11.9.2 A process of planning all procurement exercises must be undertaken with the Procurement Services and an appropriate representative from the service and other appropriate stakeholders, (depending on the value, risk, and complexity of the procurement).
 The purpose of a planning phase is to determine:

-the likely financial value of the procurement, including whole life cost;
+the likely financial value of the procurement, including whole life cost.

-the likely ‘route to market’ which will consider the legislative and policy framework set out above;
+the likely ‘route to market’ which will consider the legislative and policy framework set out above.

 the availability of funding to be able to award a contract following a successful procurement process; and